Learning Self-Compassion in Trauma Therapy: A Radical Tool for Healing

 Self-compassion is often misunderstood.
 Before I learned about the research in support of this approach to self-care and healing, I was skeptical about if it would work for me, wondering if this was just toxic positivity and therefore ineffective, or self-indulgence or complacency, but in reality, it is neither.
-True self-compassion is not about avoiding responsibility or letting yourself off the hook—it’s about meeting yourself with kindness and understanding, even in moments of struggle—even while taking personal responsibility.
+You learn in trauma therapy that true self-compassion is not about avoiding responsibility or letting yourself off the hook—it’s about meeting yourself with kindness and understanding, even in moments of struggle—even while taking personal responsibility.
 It is a fundamental skill that fosters resilience, emotional well-being, and sustainable personal growth.
 And the best part?
 You don’t have to earn it.
 You deserve it simply by being human.

 What is Self-Compassion (And Why Does It Feel Unfamiliar)?